Definition of Critical Thinking Skills

 - Black Hat: Think about the risks, difficulties and challenges that a situation you’re thinking about may cause.

 - Green Hat: Think about the alternatives and creative approaches you can apply to a topic.

 - Blue Hat: Think about the processes you can use and how to manage the situation logically.

-Thinking skills are necessary for getting along in life.
+Thinking skills are necessary for problem solving, decision making, and thinking critically.
 They help you do your job better, make smart decisions, and improve your own life.
-You can classify your thinking skills into: convergent, divergent, critical and creative skills.
+You can classify your thinking skills into: convergent thinking, divergent thinking, critical thinking, and creative skills.
 You could also use strategies such as De Bono’s thinking hats, a pros and cons list or a process chart to help you think.